 For information on felonies, see Minnesota Felony Crimes by Class and Sentences.

 Some examples of gross misdemeanor crimes in Minnesota are disturbing the legislature or intimidating a member of the legislature, assault on a peace officer, criminal neglect of a vulnerable adult, and stalking.

 Petty misdemeanors are traffic offenses and other citations.

 Minnesota law requires that a criminal prosecution begin within a certain amount of time after a crime is committed or believed to have been committed.
 This criminal statute of limitations limits the length of time the state can wait before filing charges against a person.
-For more information on the criminal statute of limitations in Minnesota, see Criminal Statute of Limitations in Minnesota.
+For more information, see Criminal Statute of Limitations.